oormicreations/ClipboardPlus/readme.md

 ![Promo](https://oormi.in/software/cbp/images/promohelp.jpg)

-**ClipBoard Plus** is a free and open sourced windows application for viewing and managing a clipboard with multiple clips.
+**Clipboard Plus** is a free and open sourced windows application for viewing and managing a clipboard with multiple clips.

 It maintains and can display up to five copied items or clips.
 Clips are arranged from newest to oldest.

 Clicking on a clip loads it back into the clipboard and it is ready for pasting into another application.
-It also now becomes the lastest clip, and other clips scroll down.
+It also now becomes the latest clip, and other clips scroll down.

 To explore more features and functions of this utility, right click on it.